-Chartered plane crashes while landing in Mumbai, 5 killed
+5 dead as Chartered plane in Mumbai's Ghatkopar; Fadnavis says' It is a worrying incident'

 Five people, including the pilot, were killed after a chartered plane crashed in Ghatkopar locality of Mumbai while landing on Thursday.

 Directorate General of Civil Aviation told ANI that two pilots, two Aircraft Maintenance Engineers on board and one person on the ground are dead in the plane crash.
+Black-box was also recovered.

+The name of five people killed in the crash are Captain Pradeep Rajput, Captain Mariya, Surbhi ( Engineer), Manish (Technician) and an unknown person.
+The three injured people are Lovekush Kumar, Naresh Kumar Nisad and Prashant Mahakal, All the injured are reported to be unstable.

 According to reports, the plane was supposed to land in Juhu.
 The crash resulted in a fire at the accident spot.
 Firefighters have been immediately rushed to the crash site.